gradle/gradle/design-docs/component-model-for-jvm-components.md

         void explain(TreeVisitor<? super String> visitor);
     }
 - Add getBuildAbility() to BinarySpecInternal
-- Remove setBuildable from BinarySpecInternal
+- Make setBuildable from BinarySpecInternal configure something of type BinaryBuildAbility
 - Change BaseBinarySpec to determine isBuildable() using BinaryBuildAbility
 - Create an AssembleBinariesTask class to replace the default assembly task.
 This task should contain:
     - A list of binaries that are not buildable